#1 Unbiased Hardwood Buying Guide

 Taking the splurge on hardwood?

-So, what will be included in this guide?
+So, what’s included in this guide? (table of contents)

 I’m not going to spend much time here.
 After all, you’re on a hardwood buying guide.